Committing and Synchronizing in a Single-Bound Model

 Synchronize

-To synchronize means to pull, then push, committed changes between the cloned Central project and your local Flare project.
+To synchronize means to pull, then push, committed changes between the cloned project in Central and your local project in Flare.
 This allows you to retrieve changes that other writers have uploaded to Central from their local projects, and they can get your changes as well.
 You cannot synchronize changes from Central, but you can from Flare.

 How to Synchronize Files in a Single-Bound Project